Satrat/lets-go/README.md

 Percussion and melody sequencer.
 Receives OSC messages of game piece positions from Python to update the sequencer

 ### How to Use
 You'll need a webcam shooting an aerial view of the Go board to use as an input to OpenCV.
 Start up the python script with `python stream_analyze_game.py` and you'll be prompted to click on the four edges of the Go board.
+Click in the following order: upper left, upper right, lower left, lower right.
+Then press any key to start the video stream.
 Make sure the board doesn't move around during gameplay, as this could skew the position calculations.

 Start up the `Lets_Go_Sequencer.maxpat` and turn audio on to start the piece.
 As you place pieces on the game board, you should see and hear the sequencer in the max patch update accordingly.